libgdx/libgdx.github.io/_pages/dev/-contributing/contributing.md

 {: .notice--info}

 ## Formatting
 If you are working on any of the libGDX code, we require you to use our formatter.
+To make our life easier, we have integrated the formatter into our build system with  [Spotless](https://github.com/diffplug/spotless).
+This allows you to run `./gradlew spotlessApply` to format your files locally and also ensures that pull requests are formatted automatically via GitHub Actions.

-Failure to do so will get your pull request rejected.
-You can find the Eclipse formatter file [here](https://github.com/libgdx/libgdx/blob/master/eclipse-formatter.xml), which can also be imported into IntelliJ and Android Studio.
-See [here](https://blog.jetbrains.com/idea/2014/01/intellij-idea-13-importing-code-formatter-settings-from-eclipse/) for official documentation on this.
+Alternatively, you can find the Eclipse formatter file [here](https://github.com/libgdx/libgdx/blob/master/eclipse-formatter.xml), which can also be imported into IntelliJ and Android Studio.
+See [here](https://blog.jetbrains.com/idea/2014/01/intellij-idea-13-importing-code-formatter-settings-from-eclipse/) for official documentation on how to do this.

-To make our life easier, we used [Spotless](https://github.com/diffplug/spotless) to integrate the formatter into our build system, so you don't have to put up with the hassle of importing it into your IDE.
-Just run `./gradlew spotlessApply` and your edited files are formatted correctly.

-Please note that the CI build will fail, if the files are not formatted correctly!
-{: .notice--info}

 ## Code Style
 libGDX doesn't have an official coding standard, but we stand by the usual Java style, as should you.